g-orgo/bot-messagecatcher/README.md

 ## TMIJS
-First i'm gonna talk a little about the twitchAPI (aka TMIJS).
+First i'm gonna show a little about the twitchAPI (aka TMIJS).
 If you're not familiar to authentication be safe, you can check this [TMI.JS](https://tmijs.com/#example-anonymous-connection) page.
-They speak about all kinds of authentication flow you can use.
+They talk about all kinds of authentication flow you can use.
 Also, i'll try to bring some cool examples.

 ### OAUTH FLOW